orlox/mesa_input_data/2016_binary_models/mesa-15140-update/README.md

 in the network.
 Both of these are inert isotopes.

 ## 4_ZAMS_models
 This directory is to recreate the ZAMS models for each composition.
+You need to setup the opacity tables and networks as described in the following section to use.

-To use, modify the files inlist_create_zams and inlist_zams_specification to use the desired composition (GAL, LMC or SMC), cd into the directory, compile and run
+To use, modify the files
+inlist_create_zams and inlist_zams_specification to use the desired composition (GAL, LMC or SMC), cd into the directory, compile and run
 ```